vercel/swr-site/pages/docs/mutation.es-ES.md

 In many cases, applying local mutations to data is a good way to make changes feel faster — no need to wait for the remote source of data.

-With `mutate`, you can update your local data programmatically, while revalidating and finally replace it with the latest data.
+With the `optimisticData` option, you can update your local data manually, while waiting for the remote mutation to finish.

 ```jsx
 import useSWR, { useSWRConfig } from 'swr'